datandard/documentation/maintenance.md

 ```

 This will disable feeds that has only had a single article and have been in the system for at least 2 days.

+## ... of articles
+There is a special field in the `news_article` table called `attribution_status` that should be `NULL` at any time where you are not doing any attribution or maintenance.
+This can be set before running a script that changes core elements.
+For example, adding new scraped values for news articles, we first implemented at deployed the new attribution.
+Just after, we updated all articles to have the field with status 'planned'.
+Then our manual attribution script would simply go through that.